Statistical Inference with Local Optima: Introduction

 \emph{Outline.} We begin with providing the necessary background in Section~\ref{sec::estimator}.
 Then, we discuss how to perform statistical inference with local optima in Section~\ref{sec::inference}.
-In Section~\ref{sec::UN}, we analyze different sources of uncertainties that can arise while making our inference.
-We extend our analysis to a nonparametric bump hunting problem in Section \ref{sec::mode}.
-Finally, we discuss issues and opportunities for further work related research in Section~\ref{sec::discuss}.
+We extend our analysis to EM algorithm in Section~\ref{sec::EM}.
+We provide data analysis in Section~\ref{sec::real}.
+Finally, we discuss issues and opportunities for further work in Section~\ref{sec::discuss}.
+In the appendix, we include a simulation study to investigate the effect of initialization (Section \ref{sec::sim}) and a generalization to mode hunting problem (Section \ref{sec::mode}) and all technical assumptions and proofs (Section~\ref{sec::proofs}).